 from training.npr.org: https://training.npr.org/sources/henna-budhwani/

-Henna Budhwani is an associate professor at the University of Alabama, Birmingham, School of Public Health; visiting assistant professor in the University of California, San Francisco, Center for AIDS Prevention Studies; and affiliated faculty with the Florida State University Center for Translational Behavioral Science.
-A medical sociologist, Budhwani researches the causes and effects of health disparities among populations stigmatized due to their background, health status and residence in areas that lack resources.
+Henna Budhwani is a professor in the College of Nursing at Florida State University.
+A medical sociologist, Budhwani researches the causes and effects of health disparities among populations stigmatized due to their background, health status, and residence in areas that lack resources.

 Budhwani studies human rights to create solutions to public health and clinical care inequities.
 Her recent work focuses on improving COVID-19 and HPV vaccine use by addressing hesitancy, outlining the harmful effects of stigma, reducing maternal mortality and improving HIV prevention outcomes in rural and urban areas.
 She works with adolescents, young adults, Black populations and sexual and gender minorities in the U.S. and abroad.